rikky0611/teach-PUI-2023S/setup-tutorials/GithubSetup.md

 Alright, on to making GitHub work on your local computer!

-## Option 1: Use VS Code for git
+## Option 1: Use VS Code for git (preferred)

 VS code supports the full git workfow to commit, push, pull and manage code without having to use another tool.
-See the slides above for the workflow.
+See our tutotial slides (linked at top of page) for the workflow.

 ## Option 2: Installing GitHub Desktop